pypeit/PypeIt-development-suite/README.md

     your `PypeIt-development-suite` directory.  **Make sure that you *do not* add these directories to the repo!**

-  - If you're using Google File Stream, add symlinks to you `PypeIt-development-suite` directory as follows (be sure to include the \ in the Team\ Drives otherwise the space in "Team Drives" will cause problems):
+  - If you're using Google File Stream, add symlinks to your `PypeIt-development-suite` directory as follows (be sure to include the \ in the Team\ Drives otherwise the space in "Team Drives" will cause problems):